Viplav1996/demo_react_proj/README.md

 making buttons work for adding and removing data from the wishlist

-its the simple programming mwthod
+its the simple programming method

+With the help of hooks and already available data, we just configure it locally